 As a result, both candidates accused each other of being in the oligarch’s pocket during presidential debates.
 It was an unedifying sight, given the hopes for a brave new politics.

 But it’s not as though these were baseless slurs: we could ask why Dodon has flown several times on board a private aeroplane owned by Plahotniuc.
-As minister of economics during the communist government, he helped to privatise the Codru hotel in central Chișinău — which was then sold to Plahotniuc for a quarter of the market price.
+According to Moldovan media, as minister of economics during the communist government, he helped to privatise the Codru hotel in central Chișinău — which was then sold to Plahotniuc for a quarter of the market price.

 Moldova is an impoverished and deeply unequal country.
 Its people have an appetite for change, but after years of governments promising and stalling reforms, they’ve been left hungry.
 Geopolitics doesn’t explain it all.
 Instead, it’s a conditioning factor in which local actors have considerable room for self-interested manoeuvring.
 Teetering on a geopolitical rift, Moldova’s elites have become adept at playing off east and west to their own advantage — and their pro-European preferences prove fickle indeed.